 Main Subheading

 The adenoids are a mass of soft tissue located in the back of the nasal passage.
 Like the tonsils, they are part of the lymphatic system and help to trap bacteria and viruses that enter the body through the nose and mouth.
 This function is particularly important in young children, as their immune systems are still developing.
-However, unlike the tonsils, which are visible in the back of the throat, the adenoids are located higher up in the nasal passage and cannot be seen without special instruments.
+Even so, unlike the tonsils, which are visible in the back of the throat, the adenoids are located higher up in the nasal passage and cannot be seen without special instruments.

 Comprehensive Overview